Find out where, or if, Canadians will be able to watch programs from the new factual TV streaming service.

 It's straightforward for Canadians to access most of its original programming through Crave.
-At about $20 per month plus tax for near-full access to HBO programming, it's comparable to the typical USD 14.99 monthly price of HBO in the United States (which itself works out to about C$20 as of February 2020).
+At about $20 per month plus tax for near-full access to original programming from the main HBO service (plus a lot more), it's comparable to the typical USD 14.99 monthly price of HBO in the United States (which itself works out to about C$20 as of February 2020).
 That said, the price point is higher than many other streaming services available in Canada.

 Crave does not carry certain shows from HBO U.S., like Sesame Street, Hard Knocks and Los Espookys.
 For many of these, we can help point you in the right direction.

 - How can I get HBO programming in Canada?
 Can I subscribe to HBO directly?

 - Why can't I have the real HBO?

 - I've heard about a new "HBO Max" service.
 Will that launch affect Canada?

 - What HBO shows can I get with Crave?
 (And how much does Crave cost?)

 - If I wait, will HBO shows come to another channel or streaming service (like Netflix)?